 Greens like broccoli, collards, and kale help make the bones strong.
 Make these a part of your salads or smoothies to derive maximum benefit.

 This winter vegetable is also very good for your bones.
-The turnips greens help fulfill the daily calcium needs of the body up to a certain level.
+The turnips greens help fulfil the daily calcium needs of the body up to a certain level.

 Dry fruits and nuts are other excellent sources of calcium and vitamin D.